opencog/link-grammar/README.md

 Install location
 ----------------
-The /usr/local install target can be over-ridden using the standard GNU configure --prefix option, so for example:
+The `/usr/local` install target can be over-ridden using the standard GNU `configure --prefix` option; so, for example:
 ```
 ./configure --prefix=/opt/link-grammar
 ```

-By using pkg-config (see below), non-standard install locations can be automatically detected.
+By using `pkg-config` (see below), non-standard install locations can be automatically detected.

 Configure help